whacknz/whack/governance/stewardship.md

 # Stewardship: Leading by Supporting

-In each area of the Hackspace — whether it’s the workshop, textiles room, 3D printing area, laser cutting, co-working space, or kitchen—there is a **steward**.
+In each area of the Hackspace — whether it’s the workshop, textiles room, 3D printing area, laser cutting, co-working space, or kitchen — there is a **steward**.
 A steward isn’t a manager or ruler but a knowledgeable guide, there to **help, support, and empower**.
 Their job is to ensure that the space is safe, functional, and accessible, while fostering a culture of learning and collaboration.

 ## The Role of a Steward